Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks

 \section{Summary Conclusions and Final Remarks}

-\NewEditv{In this study we have investigated the {\textit{axisymmetric}} weakly turbulent state of settled particle layers near the disk midplane of a protoplanetary disk in a local shearing-box setup, focusing on the characterization of the properties of the self-generated turbulence within this settling particle layer under conditions where the classical large-scale azimuthal filaments arising from the SI either do not form, or the simulation is analyzed at an early stage before such structures have had time to develop \citep[][]{Yang_etal_2017,Li_Youdin_2021, Lim_etal_2025a}.
-Nonetheless, we observe the robust and widespread emergence of small-scale particle clumping consistent with the predictions of turbulent concentration (TC).
-We have observed short filamentary structures bound extended gas-only voids that exhibit coherent vortical patterning.
+\NewEditv{In this study we have investigated the {\textit{axisymmetric}} weakly turbulent state of settled particle layers near the disk midplane of a globally laminar protoplanetary disk in a local shearing-box setup, focusing on the characterization of the properties of the self-generated turbulence within this settling particle layer under conditions where the classical large-scale azimuthal filaments arising from the SI either do not form at all, or the simulation is analyzed at an early stage before such structures have had time to develop \citep[][]{Yang_etal_2017,Li_Youdin_2021, Lim_etal_2025a}.

+Nonetheless, as discussed in Sec. \ref{TCalways}, we observe the robust and widespread emergence of small-scale particle clumping consistent with the predictions of turbulent concentration (TC).
+Specifically, we have observed short filamentary structures bounding extended gas-only voids that exhibit coherent vortical patterning.
 The particles are expelled from these regions of coherent vorticity and congregate along regions of high gas strain-rate.

-After testing particles with different $\St_K$--defined relative to the background Keplerian rotation rate $\Omega_K$-- we find the effective Stokes numbers normalized by the local vorticity within void regions consistently center around $\St_\omega \sim 0.3$.
-This value coincides with the specialness of $\St_\ell = 0.3$, where $\St_\ell$ denotes the effective turbulent Stokes number on scale $\ell$ inferred from kinetic energy spectral analysis—{\it i.e.}, the largest scale $\ell$ at which particle intermittency is predicted to be largest, as identified in prior statistical studies of TC \citep[][]{Hartlep_etal_2017,Hartlep_Cuzzi_2020}.
-The apparent convergence of $\St_\omega$ to this value across all simulations may reflect a previously unrecognized feature of TC in axisymmetric models, likely tied to the vorticity structure within particle voids and possibly reflecting how particles and their feedback on the gas influence the turbulent formation, maintenance, and subsequent destruction of those particle voids.
+After testing particles with different $\St_K$, we find the effective Stokes numbers scaled to the local vorticity within void regions consistently center around $\St_\omega \sim 0.4-0.7$.
+These $\St_\omega$ values are notably near the \REV{significant value} of $\St_\ell = 0.3$, where $\St_\ell$ denotes the effective turbulent Stokes number on scale $\ell$ inferred from kinetic energy spectral analysis—{\it i.e.}, the largest scale $\ell$ at which particle intermittency is predicted to be largest, as identified in prior statistical studies of TC \citep[][]{Hartlep_etal_2017,Hartlep_Cuzzi_2020}.
+The apparent convergence of $\St_\omega$ into the vicinity of this value across all simulations required a novel use of the actual, non-Kolmogorov shape of the kinetic energy spectrum (Sec. \ref{RDFs}).
 Whether this behavior persists with similar clarity in fully 3D simulations remains to be seen.